 Most likely, this situation is a result of the fact covered by SF in its last two videos about the geopolitical standoff in the post-ISIS Middle East – Turkey provides a general support to the Israeli efforts aimed at undermining the Assad government and limiting the Iranian influence.
 Turkey and Israel also share the ground in supporting so-called moderate rebels operating in western Syria.

-Posted by South Front on March 24, 2017, With 1318 Reads Filed under World.
+Posted by South Front on March 24, 2017, With 1320 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.